-- 4.3.4.15 As previously noted, the volume of material to be cleared by dredging from individual sandwaves will vary according to the local dimensions of the sandwave (height, length and shape) and the level to which the height must be reduced (accounting for stable sediment slope angles and the capabilities and requirements of the cable burial tool being used). - 4.3.4.16 The potential for seabed recovery following sandwave clearance along the Race Bank export cable route as well as for wider changes to sediment transport patterns has previously been considered in detail to inform the HRA for the Inner Dowsing, Race Bank and North Ridge SAC (DONG Energy, 2016).
-Both the Race Bank offshore wind farm export cable and Hornsea Three offshore cable corridor pass through similarly dynamic areas of seabed characterised by highly mobile sediment and migrating bedform features.
-The conclusions reached in DONG Energy (2016) are considered to be also applicable for areas of sandwave clearance within the Hornsea Three offshore cable corridor.
-These conclusions are summarised below:
+- 4.3.4.15 As previously noted, the volume of material to be cleared by dredging from individual sandwaves will vary according to the local dimensions of the sandwave (height, length and shape) and the level to which the height must be reduced (accounting for stable sediment slope angles and the capabilities and requirements of the cable burial tool being used). - 4.3.4.16 The potential for seabed recovery following sandwave clearance along the Race Bank export cable route as well as for wider changes to sediment transport patterns has previously been considered as a detailed desktop study to inform the HRA for the Inner Dowsing, Race Bank and North Ridge SAC (DONG Energy, 2016). - Pre and repeated post construction monitoring (at intervals of days to weeks initially, and up to four months 4.3.4.17 following initial levelling) has also since become available for two offshore locations on the Race Bank offshore cable route (DONG Energy, 2017).
+In agreement with the conclusions of the desktop study (DONG Energy, 2016), the data show partial recovery of the sandwave crest feature occuring within the levelled corridor towards the end of the four month period for which data are presently available.
+Recovery was apparently achieved by naturally occuring local sediment accumulation along the previous crest line and was not obviously associated with forward migration of the sandwave crest or erosion of the surrounding non-levelled areas. - Both the Race Bank offshore wind farm export cable and Hornsea Three offshore cable corridor pass 4.3.4.18 through similarly dynamic areas of seabed characterised by highly mobile sediment and migrating bedform features.
+The conclusions reached in DONG Energy (2016), which are supported by the monitoring described in DONG Energy (2017), are considered to be also applicable for areas of sandwave clearance within the Hornsea Three offshore cable corridor.
+These conclusions are summarised below.
+An accompanying statement of confidence (either high, medium or low) is also provided, based on expert judgement and a conceptual system understanding:

 The bedforms along which bed levelling is proposed are part of a dynamic bedform field including (in places) an active sandbank belonging to the North Norfolk Sandbank system.
-The patterns of processes governing the overall evolution of the systems (the flow regime, water depths and sediment availability) are at a much larger scale than, and so would not be affected by, the proposed local works.
-As a result, the proposed levelling is not likely to influence the overall form and function of the system and eventual recovery via natural processes is therefore expected.
+The patterns of processes governing the overall evolution of the systems (the flow regime, water depths and sediment availability)

+are at a much larger scale than, and so would not be affected by, the proposed local works.
+As a result, the proposed levelling is not likely to influence the overall form and function of the system and eventual recovery via natural processes is therefore expected (confidence: medium to high).

 The rate of recovery would vary in relation to the rate of sediment transport processes, faster infill and recovery rates will be associated with higher local flow speeds and more frequent wave influence.
 The shape of the bedform following recovery might recover to its original condition (e.g. rebuilding a single crest feature, although likely displaced in the direction of natural migration) or it might change (e.g. a single crest feature might bifurcate or merge with another nearby bedform).
-All such possible outcomes are consistent with the natural processes and bedform configurations that are already present in the site and would not adversely affect the onward form and function of the individual bedform features, or the sandbank system as a whole.
+All such possible outcomes are consistent with the natural processes and bedform configurations that are already present in the site and would not adversely affect the onward form and function of the individual bedform features, or the sandbank system as a whole (confidence: high confidence that the seabed will recover to a new natural equilibrium state.
+However, any predictions of the exact timescales of change, as well as the form of the 'new' features would have low confidence.).